Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 ### 6. Download Mask<a name = "Download Mask"> </a>

-  * To download the masked SDM, navigate to the "**Download**" tab in the results panel.
+  * To download the masked SDM, navigate to the "**Save**" tab in the results panel.
 Use the drop-down menu to select your preferred output file type and click on "**Mask file**" to download.<br>

 ![](img/mrwDownloadMask.png)